 A sad scene at the weir, observed some time back.
 The question is what happened to the Foxes?
 The Swans probably saw the whole thing but won’t be talking.

 One swan died after ingesting something bad.

 The other was apparently attacked by a dog and died despite the wounds being stitched.

 Many have commented on how the river bank has been eerily quiet of late.

 Update.
-Recently some foxes have been seen.
+Recently some new foxes have been seen.

-The surviving Vixen returned.
+The Vixen returns.

 The authors and publishers of this site accept no liability.